autumntompkin/GRCProjects/05-risk-acceptance-documentation/README.md

 │   - Payment processors frequently targeted                                  │
 │   - 3 competitors breached in past 24 months                                │
 │                                                                             │
-│   Attack Complexity                     LOW (Easy to exploit)               │ │   - Password may be in source control                                       │ │   - 15 people know it (social engineering surface)                          │
+│   Attack Complexity                     LOW (Easy to exploit)     <-- CHANGING           │ │   - Password may be in source control                                       │
+│   - 15 people know it (social engineering surface)                          │
 │   - No MFA, no IP restrictions                                              │
 │                                                                             │
-│   Detection Capability                  LOW                                 │
+│   Detection Capability                  LOW                       <-- CHANGING           │
 │   - No query logging                                                        │
 │   - Legitimate and malicious access look identical                          │
 │   - Could exfiltrate data without triggering alerts                         │
 │                                                                             │
-│   Historical Incidents                  NONE KNOWN                          │
+│   Historical Incidents                  NONE KNOWN                 <-- CHANGING          │
 │   - No known compromise of this system                                      │
 │   - However, we would not detect a sophisticated breach                     │ │                                                                             │